Plesiosaur: Gait

 Like all tetrapods with limbs, plesiosaurs must have had a certain gait, a coordinated movement pattern of the, in this case, flippers.
 Of all the possibilities, in practice attention has been largely directed to the question of whether the front pair and hind pair moved simultaneously, so that all four flippers were engaged at the same moment, or in an alternate pattern, each pair being employed in turn.
 Frey & Riess in 1991 proposed an alternate model, which would have had the advantage of a more continuous propulsion.
 In 2000, Theagarten Lingham-Soliar evaded the question by concluding that, like sea turtles, plesiosaurs only used the front pair for a powered stroke.
 The hind pair would have been merely used for steering.
 Lingham-Soliar deduced this from the form of the hip joint, which would have allowed for only a limited vertical movement.
 Furthermore, a separation of the propulsion and steering function would have facilitated the general coordination of the body and prevented a too extreme pitch.
 He rejected Robinson's hypothesis that elastic energy was stored in the ribcage, considering the ribs too stiff for this.

 The interpretation by Frey & Riess became the dominant one, but was challenged in 2004 by Sanders, who showed experimentally that, whereas an alternate movement might have caused excessive pitching, a simultaneous movement would have caused only a slight pitch, which could have been easily controlled by the hind flippers.
 Of the other axial movements, rolling could have been controlled by alternately engaging the flippers of the right or left side, and yaw by the long neck or a vertical tail fin.
 Sanders did not believe that the hind pair was not used for propulsion, concluding that the limitations imposed by the hip joint were very relative.
 In 2010, Sanders & Carpenter concluded that, with an alternating gait, the turbulence caused by the front pair would have hindered an effective action of the hind pair.
 Besides, a long gliding phase after a simultaneous engagement would have been very energy efficient.
 It is also possible that the gait was optional and was adapted to the circumstances.
 During a fast steady pursuit, an alternate movement would have been useful; in an ambush, a simultaneous stroke would have made a peak speed possible.
 When searching for prey over a longer distance, a combination of a simultaneous movement with gliding would have cost the least energy.
 In 2017, a study by Luke Muscutt, using a robot model, concluded that the rear flippers were actively employed, allowing for a 60% increase of the propulsive force and a 40% increase of efficiency.
-The stroke would have been at its most powerful using a slightly alternating gait, the rear flippers engaging just after the front flippers, to benefit from their wake.
-However, there would not have been a single optimal phase for all conditions, the gait likely having been changed as the situation demanded.
+There would not have been a single optimal phase for all conditions, the gait likely having been changed as the situation demanded.